james-berkheimer/truenas-iocage-plex/README.md

 # true-iocage-plex
 Scripted installation of Plex Media Server in a TrueNAS jail

-**NOTE**: I made this fork to try out some changes to make this automatically work with any TrueNAS version 12.1 and above.  **This has not been tested yet**.

 ## Description
-This is a simple script to automate installation of Plex Media Server in a TrueNAS jail, following current best practices.
+This is a simple script to automate installation of Plex Media Server in a FreeNAS/TrueNAS jail, following current best practices.
 It will create a jail, install Plex Media Server (with or without PlexPass), configure Plex to store its preferences and metadata outside the jail, and create a cron job to update the installed packages every week using the FreeBSD `latest` repository rather than `quarterly`.

-This script **does not** address media storage for the jail.
-That will ordinarily be one or more external datasets on your TrueNAS server, which you can mount to a desired location inside the jail.
-Because this depends very much on your data layout and personal preferences, this is left up to the user.

 ## Installation
-On your TrueNAS server, change to a convenient directory, and download this script using `git clone https://github.com/james-berkheimer/truenas-iocage-plex.git`.
-Then create a configuration file called `plex-config` using your preferred text editor.
+On your TrueNAS server, change to a convenient directory, and clone this repo using `git clone`  Then create a configuration file called `plex-config` using your preferred text editor.
 In its simplest form, the file would look like this:
 ```
 JAIL_IP="192.168.1.75"
 DEFAULT_GW_IP="192.168.1.1"